a-type/website/src/pages/blog/lofi-sync.md

 To compute a document view, you basically start with the baseline and iterate over every operation in your history which related to that document, in timestamp order.
 Apply each operation to the baseline, and your final copy of that data is the current state of the document (according to your replica).

 Where baselines come in handy is rebasing.
-As stated in lofi's opinions, we don't really care about preserving history past a certain point.
+As stated in lofi's [goals](/blog/lofi-intro), we don't really care about preserving history past a certain point.

 Let's say we only want to support 100 undo events on each device.
 That means, logically, that if I made 101 local operations, I can _no longer undo my first one_.
 If I can't undo it, no one can - which means this change is set in stone.
 There's no reason we should continue storing it in history, so we want to apply it to our Baseline and drop it.